Million-dollar smiles never go out of style, so it’s no surprise a lot of adults choose to straighten their smiles later in life.

 What if I’m not happy with the outcome?

-Occasionally, teeth will shift post treatment.
-As you age (or for women, during pregnancy), your teeth have a tendency to move.
-If that happens, byte promises to help.
-Their unrivaled byte-For-Life guarantee ensures your smile for life.
+Occasionally, teeth will shift after treatment is complete.
+If that happens, Byte promises to help.
+Their unrivaled Byte-For-Life guarantee ensures your smile for life.
 Just let them know that your smile has changed, and they’ll provide you with new aligners free of charge.